BPert/TP_WF_Snakemake/README.md

 ```
 snakemake --use-conda --cores all --snakefile Snakefile_WF_tmp
 ```
+!!!!
+It seems that there is an error in Snakefile_WF_tmp, it might be not working.

 The workflows **Snakefile_WF_withOpenJDK** and **Snakefile_WF_tmp** will create log files (in the log directory) and benchmark files (in the benchmark directory) to give you some informations.